rfunduk/jen/skeleton/_pages/intro.md

 Posts don't require a date, and the `draft` field is optional in both cases.

+Speaking of dates, if you write a `dateFormat` key in your `config.coffee` then that will be used to parse the dates you enter here.

 The following local variables are accessible inside the layout, posts and pages: